House passes GOP tax reform bill: How does the Senate's version compare?

 The latest House plan ditches a full repeal of the deductions, called SALT, and instead leaves in place state and local property tax deductions up to $10,000.
 However, other deductions – such as income and sales tax – would be eliminated.

-“I view the elimination of the deduction as a geographic redistribution of wealth, picking winners and losers,” said Rep. Lee Zeldin, R-N.Y.
+“I view the elimination of the deduction as a geographic redistribution of wealth, picking winners and losers,” Rep. Lee Zeldin, R-N.Y., has said.

 Repealing the individual mandate